gitkraken/gitlens-docs/gitlens/home-view.md

 ## Plan Next Steps with Launchpad <span class="badge badge--pro">Pro</span>

 <div class='callout callout--warning'>
-    <p>This feature is available with GitLens Pro or higher subscription tiers.</p>
+    <p>This feature is available on Pro, Advanced, Business, and Enterprise plans.</p>
 </div>

 The Launchpad section highlights upcoming priorities to help you decide what to work on next.
 It surfaces pull requests needing your review and lets you start new work by creating branches and worktrees for issues assigned to you.